technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 09/Lab 9 - Setting Up Lab Environment for Power Automate Desktop .md

     ![](./media/9a4.png)

-11. Navigate back to power automate desktop installation window then click on the **close** button.
+11. Navigate back to the Power Automate desktop installation window then click on the **close** button.

     ![](./media/9a5.png)

-12. open power automate desktop app and click on the **Sign in** button.
+12. Open the Power Automate desktop app and click on the **Sign in** button.

     ![](./media/9a6.png)

-13. Select **Work or school account** type and then click on the **continue** button.
+13. Select **Work or school account** type and then click on the **Continue** button.

     ![](./media/9a7.png)

-14. Enter admin tenant and password in the field and then click on the **Sign in** button.
+14. Enter then admin tenant credentials in the field and then click on the **Sign in** button.

     ![](./media/9a8.png)